 - Represented successfully over twenty managerial and sales employees in a federal grand jury investigation in San Francisco regarding Genentech’s marketing and promotional practices.

-- Represented the Audit Committee of King Pharmaceuticals in a criminal investigation by DOJ and the U.S. Attorney’s Office in Philadelphia into drug pricing and accounting practices.
+- Represented the Audit Committee of a major publicly-traded company in a criminal investigation by DOJ and the U.S. Attorney’s Office in Philadelphia into drug pricing and accounting practices.
 A favorable civil resolution was obtained from DOJ after a full investigation and negotiations with multiple government agencies.

 - Represented in Virginia state court a regional manager of a recycling facility accused of health and safety violations, resulting in a full dismissal at trial.